callstack/reassure/.changeset/quick-buns-install.md

 '@callstack/reassure-cli': minor
 ---

-Generate Bun-compatible CI scripts for projects that use Bun as their package manager.
+Generate package-manager-aware CI scripts for projects using npm, Yarn, or Bun.